 Want to learn more about applying to mines?

 Some graduate programs participate in the Western Regional Graduate Program (WICHE).
 This program allows residents of Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming to register at Colorado resident tuition rates.
+Learn more from the WICHE website.

 Graduate Degree and Certificate Programs